endoflife-date/endoflife.date/products/amazon-rds-mysql.md

 ---

 > [Amazon RDS for MySQL](https://aws.amazon.com/rds/mysql) is a PaaS offering from Amazon for
-> creating MySQL Databases on AWS.
-RDS makes it easier to set up, operate, and scale MySQL
+> creating managed MySQL Community Edition databases.
+RDS makes it easier to set up, operate, and
-> deployments on AWS cloud.
-MySQL runs against its source Community Edition.
+> scale MySQL deployments on AWS cloud.

 **MySQL recommends that all users run the latest available minor release for whatever major version is in use.**